-Make sure you take time out of your schedule to meet with the teacher early and discuss your child.
+Make sure you take time out of your schedule to meet with the teacher early and discuss your child’s performance.

 2. Speak to Your Child About School

-Studying your child’s report cards will help you get a clear understanding of their progress and areas of struggle.
-This understanding will help you discuss what the next course of action can be, and how your child will benefit from attention to overcome the problem areas.
+Studying your child’s report card will help you get a clear understanding of their progress and areas of struggle.
+This understanding will help you discuss what the next course of action can be, and how your child will benefit from attention to overcome any problem areas.